 We are full-time staff with Military Ministry, now Cru Military.
 In 1998 we began initiating ministry at Fort Jackson, SC as ministry directors until 2008.
 There we developed and led a large team of volunteers in evangelizing and discipling soldiers in the "basics" of a journey with Christ Jesus.
 Much of that ministry occurred in Sunday morning Bible studies for Basic Trainees.
 Those volunteers served the chaplains in nine separate battalion areas - ministering, on average, to over 5000 young soldiers each year.

-Bill has been on staff with Cru Military for twenty-seven years.
+Bill has been on staff with Cru Military for twenty-eight years.
 He met Lisa at the end of his first ministry assignment, in San Antonio, TX, where they were married.
-Lisa, knowing the Lord was leading her to full-time ministry, applied for field staff and has been with Cru Military for twenty-three years.
+Lisa, knowing the Lord was leading her to full-time ministry, applied for field staff and has been with Cru Military for twenty-four years.

-Lisa is challenged in her ministry: as a mother and shaper of their red-headed whirlwind, Don (18); discipling women one-on-one; training a small group of eleven women to assume leadership roles within the ministry to the military; managing a dynamic team of volunteers; team-leading Bible studies for soldiers-in-training; leading worship teams; and in her service to the Protestant Women of the Chapel (PWOC) - an international Bible Study group for military women.
+Lisa is challenged in her ministry: as a mother; discipling women one-on-one; training a small group of eleven women to assume leadership roles within the ministry to the military; managing a dynamic team of volunteers; team-leading Bible studies for soldiers-in-training; leading worship teams; and in her service to the Protestant Women of the Chapel (PWOC) - an international Bible Study group for military women.
 She has served in many positions over the years on their local and regional leadership boards and is currently serving as President.